rz0718/rz0718.github.io/_pages/about.md

 ## About Me

 Currently, I work in a fintech company, where I lead teams working on machine learning applications in finance.
-And also I do some work related to treasury and capital markets.
+But most of my time there is crunching numbers for treasury and capital markets.

-I am also passionate about teaching and currently delivering courses in machine learning and data science.
+I am also passionate about teaching and currently delivering a few courses in machine learning and data science.

 My current research interests are:
 - Machine Learning & Deep Learning